What is the simulation hypothesis? Why some think life is a simulated reality

 Following that line of thought, Campbell is focusing on subtle quantum physics experiments, where gaps in the simulation might be most obvious.
 He has conceived several tabletop optics arrangements that would shoot a laser beam through an elaborate sequence of slits, mirrors and detectors.
 Photons of laser light would follow different paths contingent on whether they are behaving like waves or like particles, which in turn depends on the structure of the setup.

 Or rather, it should depend only on the setup.
-If reality is rendered at the moment we are watching, Campbell theorizes, his experiment could yield a buggy inconsistency influenced by when and how the person running the experiment looks at it.
-The tangible result would be wave-like patterns and particle-like patterns of laser light appearing in unexpected places in the apparatus — “an unambiguous indicator that our reality must be simulated,” he claims.
+If reality is rendered at the moment we are watching, Campbell theorizes, his experiment could yield results normally considered impossible, such as being able to predict whether an individual photon passes through or bounces back when it hits a half-reflective mirror.
+That outcome would "represent an unambiguous indicator that our reality must be simulated," he writes.

+As a huge bonus, Campbell claims the experiment could also explain the weird way that events in quantum physics seem to be influenced by the observer: It may be a quirk of the simulation we live in, not a fundamental aspect of reality.

 Marcus Nowack, a computational physicist at Lawrence Berkeley National Lab with a keen interest in the simulation hypothesis, sees problems with these attempts to outsmart the Matrix.
 For instance, Campbell assumes that a simulation would be for our benefit only, “but what if the simulator does not simulate us just for us, but rather to observe how everything plays out?”
 And Nowack notes that Beane’s approach would come up empty if the lattice of reality is too fine for us to detect — or if the wily simulators have built in systems to defeat any test we might run.